AVGVSTVS96/flaskGPT/README.md

      model's response.
    - Extract the actual content from the response data string.

-These changes transition the project from the urlstreaming method to the more efficient and secure streamingSSE method for sending user input and message history to the server and receiving the GPT model's output.
+These changes transition the project from the urlStreaming method to the more efficient and secure streamingSSE method for sending user input and message history to the server and receiving the GPT model's output.